Skip to main content

 EndpointStatus / codeCause

-STT English VFast400Non-Opus file, empty file, or decode error
+English Fast Transcription (batch)400Unsupported file extension, empty file, or decode error

-SVD StreamingClose code 4002Audio data does not match the declared format
+Deepfake Detection (streaming)Close code 4002Audio could not be decoded or does not match the declared format